Elcapitanoe/PixelProp-Website/README.md

 ## About

-Pixel Props Website is a fully automated static site that fetches GitHub Release assets and exposes them as one-click direct download links.
+Pixel Prop Website is a fully automated static site that fetches GitHub Release assets and exposes them as one-click direct download links.
 It parses release metadata, builds download views, and keeps itself updated through an hourly CI pipeline.
 The site always provides the latest build.prop spoof configurations and related assets, with no manual deployment required.

 ## Live Site